Zenith-Program/PayloadOS/README.md

 - **LightAPRS Transmitter Module**: Used as a secondary altimeter, battery monitor, GPS (not fully implemented), and VHF transmitter.
 Connected to Teensy 4.1's I2C bus #3.
 It can be found [here](https://www.qrp-labs.com/lightaprs.html).

 # Future Teams' Reference
 The PayloadOS program can run with just a Teensy 4.1 board with limited functionality.
-A full flight simulation can be conducted using simulation data found here.
-Only the teensy board is required for this.
 If you are looking for example code to get started with or use as reference, I'd reccomend you look at the [RocketOS](https://github.com/Zenith-Program/RocketOS) repository instead.
 It contains source code, tools, and better documentation for the airbrakes system, which in many ways is a refined version of the payload system.